On C List of Movie Reviews

 Charly

-11/13: My favorite highlight of Charly is the random sight of Charly sporting a Spock-like goatee which prompted me to say, "What the hell?"
+11/13: My favorite highlight of Charly is the protagonist randomly sporting a Spock-like goatee which prompted me to say, "What the hell?"

 The motorcycle scenes come in a close second.
-Anyway, the film is a ridiculous adaptation of the novel Flowers for Algernon and is nothing like it.
+Anyway, the film is a ridiculous adaptation of the novel Flowers for Algernon, being nothing like it.
 There's no depth.
-It's just a lot of Charly's pensiveness, but I have no clue what his thoughts are.
-Furthermore, there's no analysis of them.
+It's just a lot of Charly's pensiveness, but I haven't a clue of what his thoughts are.
+Furthermore, there's zero analysis.

-Having given a performance that's nothing special, Cliff Robertson won the Oscar because he hit the gold standard: a white intellectually disabled person.
-The consequence is future Oscar wins for Dustin Hoffman and Tom Hanks for Rain Man and Forrest Gump, respectively.
-I find Cliff Robertson's portrayal of an intellectually disabled adult unrealistic, and when Charly speaks, he sounds too advanced given his low IQ.
+For giving a performance that's nothing special, Cliff Robertson won an Oscar because he hit the gold standard: a white intellectually disabled person.
+The consequence is future wins for Dustin Hoffman and Tom Hanks for Rain Man and Forrest Gump, respectively.
+I find Cliff Robertson's portrayal of an intellectually disabled adult to be unrealistic.
+When Charly speaks, he sounds too advanced given his low IQ.

 The transformation of Claire Bloom's character from a serious professional with ethics to a lovey-dovey worshipper has my head shaking.
-It brings in a highlight when she asked Charly to be her husband despite knowing he'll be back to his old self!
-What a marriage it will be if it actually goes through.
+I laughed at the moment when she asked Charly to be her husband despite knowing he would be back to his old self!
+What a marriage it will be if that actually goes through.

 All in all, Charly is a puerile attempt at drama to make a statement about science and disability while missing the point of the book.